Connect with us

 Frothingham said that also creates an equity problem.
 Newborns whose parents don’t have transportation, or financial resources, are more likely to miss those first pediatric appointments after birth.

-Samaritan Health Services, the health system Frothingham works for, has decided to privately purchase a small number of doses to offer in its hospitals, for newborns whom doctors as high risk because of breathing problems or poverty.
+Samaritan Health Services, the health system Frothingham works for, has decided to privately purchase a small number of doses to offer in its hospitals, for newborns whom doctors flag as high risk because of breathing problems or family poverty.

 “It’s important to us that infants be able to access this regardless of their financial or social circumstances,” Frothingham said.